-Bad debt expenses amount to \notin 450 thousand, \notin 163 thousand and \notin 16 thousand, for the years ended December 31, 2014, 2013 and 2012.
+Bad debt expenses amount to $\in$ 17 thousand, $\in$ 450 thousand and $\in$ 163 thousand, for the years ended December 31, 2015, 2014 and 2013.

-Long term portion consists of capital leases of medical devices and receivables for license revenue paid over four years.
+Long term portion consists of sales type leases of medical devices and receivables for license revenue paid over four years.
 Future minimum payments to be received over the five coming years are as follows: